Birmingham Motorcycle Accident Attorneys

 What Alabama Law Says About Motorcycles

 In Alabama, the use of a safety helmet is mandatory for motorcyclists on the road.
 The helmets must meet certain specifications, laid out in Alabama Code Section 32-12-41.
 The law does not require motorcyclists to undergo periodic safety inspections, use turn signals, wear eye protection, or use a headlight during daytime.
-The defendant would not be able to use any of these inactions against a cyclist in court to prove fault in an accident.
+The defendant would not be able to use any of these inactions against a cyclist in court to prove fault in an motorcycle accident.

 Although the law makes wearing a safety helmet mandatory, the lack of wearing a helmet is not automatically grounds for a negligent driver to use against a motorcyclist.
-While the defendant may use it to show that injuries wouldn’t have been as severe with a helmet, it does not negate the fact that the cyclist still would have sustained injury.
+While the defendant may use it to show that injuries wouldn’t have been as severe with a helmet, it does not negate the fact that the motorcyclist still would have sustained injury.
 If the victim wasn’t wearing a helmet during your accident, a skilled Birmingham motorcycle accident attorney may be necessary prove the victim’s injuries would have been serious regardless.

 Weaving through stopped traffic is not allowed, nor is lane splitting.
 Two riders can ride side by side in one lane, but they cannot ride next to a passenger vehicle in one lane.
 The law also prohibits riding in the emergency lane to avoid traffic.
 Motorcyclists must obey speed limits, road signs, stoplights, and traffic patterns.